paterik/udacity-ios-silly-song/README.md

 SillySong using an advanced keyboard handling to prevent keyboard-view overlay during input in landscape mode.

+*The next version (1.0.3) will be able to read your lyrics aloud using the iOS internal AVFoundation library *

 ## App Structure

 SillySong is following the MVC pattern by structural and logical definition.
 The app is using dedicated view partials instead of base sub views of table cells and annotations.